laxertu/eric/docs_markdown/persistence.md

 Base classes for channels and connections repositories.
 The main idea is that a repository relies on some KV storage engine abstraction, and uses it for storing its own configuration, and its correspondant composites repositories to build final objects to return.

-To build a persistence layer is needed to provide an implementation to one or more of above abstractions, and use them to build a custom ChannelRepository
+To build a persistence layer is needed to provide an implementation to some of above abstractions, and use them to build a custom ChannelRepository

 [Here](https://github.com/laxertu/eric-redis-queues/blob/master/eric_redis_queues/repository.py) is a possible Redis implementation

+**Suggestions**

+If your implementation uses objects that are directly persistable by storage engine you are using, cleanest manner of implementing your custom layer is to simply implement a [`KvStorage`](#eric_sse.repository.KvStorage) and delegate to it all repositories ones.
+Otherwise you should implement a dump strategy inside repositories themselves.
+An example is RedisQueues persistence, as Redis client used is not serializable by pickle.

 <a id="module-eric_sse.repository"></a>